Early Life

 Philanthropy

-Vélez, along with his wife, Mariel Reyes, is committed to philanthropy.
-They signed the Giving Pledge, committing to donate the majority of their wealth to charitable causes during their lifetime.
-In 2022, they launched VelezReyes+, a philanthropic platform supporting education, entrepreneurship, and social-impact projects across Latin America.
+Vélez and his wife, Mariel Reyes Milk, signed the Giving Pledge, committing to donate a substantial portion of their wealth to charitable causes.
+In 2022, they launched the VelezReyes+ foundation, focusing on education, entrepreneurship, and social-impact projects across Latin America.